-ready for international school Search Associates ANZ people on scooters at a stop light in the evening If you are considering teaching overseas, there are a few things to keep in mind before taking the leap.
+If you’re considering teaching overseas, there are a few things to keep in mind before taking the leap.
 It can be an exciting and rewarding experience, but it’s not without its challenges.
-Before you pack your bags and jet off to live and work in a foreign land, you should take a good, hard look at yourself first.
+Before you pack your bags and jet off to live and work in a foreign land, let’s explore if you’re ready for an international school adventure.

 Teaching overseas offers a unique opportunity to immerse yourself in a new culture, try new foods, and explore new places.
 It’s important to have an open mind and a sense of curiosity about the world.
 Would you be willing to learn from your new community?